MAYZGitHub/mayz-contracts/README.md

 ## Introduction
 Welcome to the MAYZ Protocol Smart Contracts Repository.
 This repository contains the core smart contracts that power the MAYZ Protocol, a decentralized finance (DeFi) ecosystem built on the Cardano blockchain.
 Our contracts are written in Plutus, Cardano's native smart contract language, aiming to democratize finance by providing a permissionless platform for creating and managing investment funds, facilitating liquidity, and empowering users through innovative mechanisms.

-For a detailed overview of the protocol's smart contracts, datums, redeemers, and their interactions, please refer to the Smart Contracts Documentation.
+For a detailed overview of the protocol's smart contracts, datums, redeemers, and their interactions, please refer to the [Smart Contracts](./docs/SMART-CONTRACTS.md).
+Documentation.

+## Current Status

+### Testnet Release
+We are excited to announce that the MAYZ Protocol is currently live on the Cardano testnet.
+You can interact with our decentralized application (dApp) at https://testnet.mayz.io/.
+This testnet release allows users to explore the protocol's features, create and manage funds, and participate in swap offers in a risk-free environment.

+### Upcoming Mainnet Release
+We are preparing for our mainnet release, which will make the MAYZ Protocol fully operational on the Cardano main network.
+Stay tuned for the official announcement and launch date.

+We encourage community members to join our Discord server for the latest updates on the mainnet release and to participate in final testing and feedback rounds.

 ## Key Features
 - **Decentralized Investment Funds**: Create, manage, and participate in investment funds composed of Cardano native tokens.